AryanParashar24/AryanParashar24/README.md

 **To collaborate:**

-Just bang the **Twitter** button, as i m highly active on Twitter 😃
+Just bang the **Twitter & Linkedin** button, as i m highly active on Twitter & Linkedin😃

 ## I am also a Youtube Content Cretor, Technical Writer at Hashnode & have a community at Discord to discuss about all of these domains.